Q: Is it true the Republican National Committee financed your film?

 That kind of sucked, but we did have all the artistic freedom that we ever wanted.
 A non-partisan film about Black Republicans and the Two-Party System in Urban America… that should have been an easy sell, right?

-A: Because people like you, living in suburban areas are paying to maintain the institutional and generational poverty in our cities and urban environments everyday through their taxes.
+to maintain the institutional and generational poverty in our cities and urban environments everyday through their taxes.
 Plus, you’ll get a glimpse as to why the GOP Conventions look like the Winter Olympics, without the cool costumes… and you’ll maybe get an idea of who benefits from all that.
 One surprising hint… it ain’t the suburbs.

 Q: Aren’t there hundreds of documentaries about Black Republicans?.
 Why should I see your film?